ryanwholey/kube-hobby-cluster/README.md

 # Hobby Cluster

 This is my hobby cluster!
 It's a project for me to experiment with tools like terraform, aws, ansbile and kubernetes.
 It's originally based off of a kubernetes-from-scratch approach, outlined in this [blog post](https://blog.inkubate.io/install-and-configure-a-multi-master-kubernetes-cluster-with-kubeadm/) but I will likely move on to the slightly more in depth version of this idea with [kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) soon.
-Ping me if you have any cool suggestions or ideas!
+Open issues if you have any cool suggestions or ideas!

 ## Dependencies